ovrcomr/knowledge_units/programming_languages/rust/files/common_programming_concepts/functions/parameters.md

-Functions are prevalent in Rust code.
+**Functions** are prevalent in Rust code :
-The `main` function is the entry point of many program.
+- `main()` function is the entry point of every program
-The `fn` keyword used to declare a new function.
+- They are conventionaly named using *snake_case*

-Rust code uses *snake_case* as the conventional style for functions and variables names.
+- They are available in the scope they are defined in

 ```rust
 fn main() {